jindongjie/blog-vuepress-2025/docs/gentoo/My Gentoo Linux Upgrade Guide[dracut+systemdboot].md

 ### update package
 After secusessful sync with repository, you able to update all packages!
-This is a long-long process if you don't have a super computer.So, with PC, i recommand to start update package before bedtime (zzz)
+This is a long-long process if you don't have a super computer.
-This is the command i recommand
+So, with PC, i recommand to start update package before bedtime (Zzz) This is the command i recommand:
 ```bash
 emworld  (alias emworld=doas emerge -avuDN @world)
 ```
 I use a alias shortcut for it, in columns, there is full command.
 And commad meaning:
-  1. -a :   --ask [ y | n ], -a
+  1. -a :
               Before  performing  the  action, display what will take place (server info for --sync, --pretend output for merge, and so forth), then ask whether to proceed with the action or abort.
 Using  --ask  is  more efficient  than  using --pretend and then executing the same command without --pretend, as dependencies will only need to be calculated once.
+              > [!warning]
-WARNING: If the "Enter" key is pressed at  the  prompt  (with  no other  input),  it is interpreted as acceptance of the first choice.
+              >WARNING: If the "Enter" key is pressed at  the  prompt  (with  noother  input),  it is interpreted as acceptance of the first choice.
+              >
               Note that the input buffer is not cleared prior to the prompt, so an accidental press of the "Enter" key at any time prior to the  prompt will  be  interpreted as a choice!
-Use the --ask-enter-invalid option if you want a single "Enter" key press to be interpreted as invalid input.
-  2. -v: --verbose [ y | n ], -v
+  2. -v:
               Tell emerge to run in verbose mode.
 Currently this flag causes emerge to print out GNU info errors, if any, and to show the USE flags that will be used for each package when pretending.
 The  following  sym‐ bols are affixed to USE flags in order to indicate their status: